Sinjo/lynx/README.md

+⚠️ **Unsupported:** This fork only exists to keep [sinjo.dev](https://sinjo.dev/) going since the upstream jpanther/lynx was abandoned. ⚠️

+It is public because a friend wanted to copy-paste some fixes.

+Do not file issues or send me PRs.
+I will close them.
+I simply do not care about supporting this software.

 # Lynx

 Lynx is designed to be a simple links page powered by [Hugo](https://gohugo.io).
 It's built using Tailwind CSS and inspired by services like LinkTree.